 - Close the inhaler.
 You should hear a clicking sound as you close it.

 - Hold the mouthpiece upright.
 Press both buttons at the same time and only once.
 You should hear a click as the capsule is being pierced.

 - Breathe out fully.
 Do not exhale into the mouthpiece.

 - Remove the inhaler from your mouth.
-Hold your breath for as long as you can and then exhale.
+Hold your breath for at least 5 to 10 seconds or for as long as you can and then exhale.

 - Open the inhaler and remove the empty capsule.
-Discard the used capsule.
+Throw away the used capsule.